PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking screen views
 *Requires Analytics*

-During a valid tracking session, you can track screen views which represent content the user is viewing in the application.
+During a valid tracking session, you can track screen views which represent the content the user is viewing in the application.
 To send a visit on the screen, set the screen path and title on the tracker.
-This path is internally translated by the SDK to an HTTP URL as Piwik PRO server uses URLs for tracking views.
-Additionally, Piwik PRO SDK uses prefixes which are inserted in generated URL for various type of actions.
-For tracking screen views it will use prefix _screen_ by default however automatic prefixing can be disabled with ``tracker.setPrefixing(false)`` option.
+This path is internally translated by the SDK to an HTTP URL as the Piwik PRO server uses URLs for tracking views.
+Additionally, Piwik PRO SDK uses prefixes which are inserted in a generated URL for various types of action(s).
+For tracking screen views it will use a prefix _screen_ by default, however, automatic prefixing can be disabled with the ``tracker.setPrefixing(false)`` option.

 ```java
 public class YourActivity extends Activity {